michaelmanhart/pathman/README.md

 Examples of each of the input and output files for these four scripts are found above with the title "2D_ran_barr_lattice"
 # Input for pathmen.py:

+Note: A description of all commandline options are provided in the help menu: python pathman.py --help

 * boundary conditions file (file extension .bc), file contents:

 The boundary conditions file provides a list of the initial states of the system, the probability to start in each state, and a list of final states.
 The files are to be written in following format.